Particular/docs.particular.net/samples/multi-tenant/propagation/sample.md

 ### Attaching tenant information to the messages

-In most cases the best way to attach tenant information to messages is by using a custom message header.
+In most cases the best way to attach tenant information to messages is with a custom message header.
 The following code demonstrates how to set a custom `tenant_id` header.

 snippet: SetTenantId